fahaihi/NNLCB/README.md

 ## Overview
 NNLCB is a general-purpose (Universal) lossless compression algorithms benchmark test for multi-source data with deep neural networks.
-Currently, in our benchmark, we performed examinations on general-purpose lossless compressors, including 8 NN-based and 8 traditional compressors, using 28 datasets with differing type.
-Each loss-less compressor was evaluated on 13 performance measures, including compression robustness, compression strength, as well as time and peak memory required for compression and decompression.
+Currently, in our benchmark, we performed examinations on general-purpose lossless compressors, including 8 NN-based and 9 traditional compressors, using 28 datasets with differing type.
+Each loss-less compressor was evaluated on 19 performance measures, including compression robustness, compression strength, as well as time and peak memory required for compression and decompression, etc.

 ## Benchmark Results
 #### Performance comparison of different universal lossless compression tools on benchmark datasets